 \section{Weighted $L^2$ inequalities in $\RCD$ spaces}

-\parindent Let $(M,d,\mu)$ be an $\RCD^\ast(K,N)$ space with $K\in\R$ and $N\in [1,\infty)$ in this section.
-Then $(M,d)$ is a locally compact length space, and indeed, a geodesic and proper space (i.e., every bounded closed subset is compact); see e.g. \cite[Remark 6.2]{AMS2012}.
+\parindent In this section, let $(M,d,\mu)$ be an $\RCD^\ast(K,N)$ space with $K\in\R$ and $N\in [1,\infty)$.
+Then $(M,d)$ is a locally compact length space, and indeed, a geodesic and proper space (i.e., every bounded and closed subset is compact); see e.g. \cite[Remark 6.2]{AMS2016}.
 For any function $f\in W^{1,2}(M)$, define

 Then, for $f,g\in W^{1,2}(M)$, let